 I want to throw off the burden of other people’s opinions or choices.
-I want to freely offer love and compassion even if they turn around to bite me later.
+I want to freely offer love and compassion.
 To share my story whether others listen or not.
 To simply sow what I have need of myself in this life.
 What I have need of today.

 I want to live now.
 Awake and aware.
 To breathe deeply and hug long.
 To linger and connect.
 To take joy in the simple things of this daily, ordinary, beautiful life.

 To rest assured that if today is my last I will have really lived.